Vandesm14/vandesm14/src/content/testimony.md

 ## Where am I now?

 I was laid off from Replit in late February of 2024, along with a few other members of the support team.
 They assured me that it wasn't due to performance or anything on my end.
-Their stated reason was to "restructur the support team".
+Their stated reason was to "restructure the support team".
 So, I've been enjoying my time off, working on Airwave, Stack, and other projects, along with applying to jobs once in a while.
 If you are reading this and you know a guy (or you are the guy), I'd love to hear from you!